Grants to organizations in Slovakia and in partner developing countries in themes of agriculture, water, waste management, energy, and environment

 Slovakia defines the following countries for its bilateral assistance, applying the geographical framework of the Terra Viva Grants Directory.

-Slovak Aid’s website is available in Slovak and partially in English.
+Slovak Aid’s website is available in Slovak and English.

 Slovakia joins Hungary, Poland, and the Czech Republic in the international Visegrad Fund.
 The Fund provides grants and scholarships for common cultural, scientific, research and educational projects, youth exchanges, promotion of tourism, and cross-border cooperation.
 Funded projects can include any field of activity, e.g., environment.
 Visegrad+ extends the cooperation to non-EU countries in Eastern Europe, the Western Balkans, and the South Caucasus.